surfly/docs/tutorial/advanced_integration.md

 We already have our own start button and landing page, but now that we have removed the UI, we can't exit a session or use the chat.
 It's up to us to choose which functionality we want to add to our website and customise the way it will look.

 In our example, we chose to create our own exit session button and add it to all the necessary pages.
-First, we have to make sure that the page we are adding the button to contains the Surfly widget and then we can add our custom button:
+First, we have to make sure that the page we are adding the button to contains the snippet code and then we can add our custom button:
 ``` html
 <button class="button" id="exit_button" style="visibility:hidden" onclick="exitSession()">Exit session</button>
 ```
 Considering that it's an exit button, we don't want it to be shown when the customer isn't in a session.
-We can easily make sure that the exit button is visible only when there's an on-going Surfly session (in a similar manner, we can also control the behaviour of the 'get help' button on the home page):
+We can easily make sure that the exit button is visible only when there's an on-going Surfly session:
 ``` html
 <script>
    if(window.__surfly){